jersonal-com/KnowKeeper/README.md

 - Tap on any entry to view its full content.
 - Use the toolbar in the viewing screen to add a highlight by marking text and pressing the plus sign.
 - Use the toolbar to remove a highlight by selecting text that is part of a highlight and pressing the minus sign.
+- You can also open the original page in a web browser by tapping the link icon.
+- By selecting the share icon you can share the entry to your friends.

 <img src="screen_shots/detail_page.png" width="200">